MicrosoftDocs/win32-pr.it-it/desktop-src/Win7AppQual/64-bit-only.md

 ## <a name="manifestation-of-impact"></a>Impatto significativo

-Ciò inciderà su tre aree:
+Ciò avrà effetto su tre aree:

 -   Driver a 32 bit
 -   Plug-in a 32 bit